trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include note.html content="The way that a restore works is that it overwrites the current information on your OnlyKey with the information stored in the backup.
 So if you for example have a backup file that contains a password in slot 1 and you do a restore to an OnlyKey that already has a username and password in slot 1 the result would be that the username would remain unchanged and the password would be overwritten." %}

-{% include callout.html content="**Step 1.** Ensure that a PIN is set on the target OnlyKey by completing the [Initial Setup](#initial-setup) section and ensure that the same key is loaded onto the OnlyKey that was used to backup by following the steps in the [Loading Keys](#loading-rsa-keys) section." type="primary" %}
+{% include callout.html content="**Step 1.** Ensure that a PIN is set on the target OnlyKey by completing the [Initial Setup](#initial-setup) section and ensure that the same key is loaded onto the OnlyKey that was used to backup by following the steps in the [Loading Keys](#loading-rsa-keys) section." type="default" %}

 {% include callout.html content="**Step 2.** Put the OnlyKey into config mode by holding the 6 button down for more than 5 seconds, and then re-entering your PIN.
-You will see the OnlyKey LED fade in and out continuously while in config mode." type="primary" %}
+You will see the OnlyKey LED fade in and out continuously while in config mode." type="default" %}

 {% include callout.html content="**Step 4.** Click on the Backup/Restore tab of the OnlyKey App and then click Choose File to select your OnlyKey backup file.
-Click Restore to OnlyKey." type="primary" %}
+Click Restore to OnlyKey." type="default" %}

 If you used the OnlyKey App to create the backup then the name of this file will be ''onlykey-backup-<timestamp>.txt''.
 The timestamp can be used to make sure you are loading the latest backup.

 {% include image.html file="image45.png" %}

 {% include callout.html content="**Step 5.** Restore may take a minute or two depending on the amount of data to restore.
-You will know that the restore is complete when the OnlyKey starts blinking continuously." type="primary" %}
+You will know that the restore is complete when the OnlyKey starts blinking continuously." type="default" %}

 ## Loading OnlyKey Firmware {#loading-onlykey-firmware}